 #Unlockallpotential so all can live in prosperity and peace

-PS The examples I have just provided were out of my control.
+PS The examples I have just provided were out of my control, like some we are facing.
 Leaders can minimize the number of fires that pop up daily by clearly communicating their vision, values, related strategies and each person’s contributions to achieving the vision.

-PSS I have felt discouraged by racial injustices leading to death. #blacklivesmatter is a big fire that’s smoldered and flamed for centuries and deserves our focus.
+PSS I have felt discouraged by injustices leading to death, including wars and racial/ethnic injustice. #blacklivesmatter is a big fire that’s smoldered and flamed for centuries and deserves our focus.
 My hope and energy increase when I focus on the vision of an equitable nation and world where all can reach their potential and live in prosperity and peace and when I see the number and diversity globally of those speaking up for solidarity and systemic change, hear some positive examples of this and consider how I might contribute.
 When I speak of peace, it goes beyond lack of war or destructive conflict to an inner peace that comes with living a life that is true to values and vision.
 It also conveys a harmony that comes with oneness or unity with others and spiritually.